 Realtime Robotics was founded in March 2016 by Duke University professors Dan Sorin (Computer Architecture), George Konidaris (Robotics & Motion Planning), and a few of their top researchers, based on their groundbreaking DARPA-funded research.
 The Company is currently working with major multinational customers to create highly adaptable robotic systems for application to the vast majority of industrial tasks which are in dynamic environments, as well as to enable autonomous driving platforms to achieve superior safety at normal driving speeds, even in the complex urban driving environments that are the key challenge to the technology’s widespread adoption.

 Our Future – and Yours

 Realtime Robotics is hiring talented roboticists and software engineers to join the founding team in realizing the broad market applications for this breakthrough technology.
-Realtime has just raised seed funding, with key investors including Toyota AI Ventures, SPARX Group, a Tokyo-based venture capital firm that works closely with Toyota, and San Francisco based Scrum Ventures.
+Realtime raised seed funding in 2017 , with key investors including Toyota AI Ventures, SPARX Group, a Tokyo-based venture capital firm that works closely with Toyota, and San Francisco based Scrum Ventures.
 “The technology being developed by Realtime Robotics is game-changing, and we’re proud to be part of this investment through Toyota AI Ventures,” said James Kuffner, TRI’s Chief Technology Officer.
 “We share Realtime’s commitment to enabling robotic systems to perform complex tasks quicker, safer and more efficiently.”

-We have the clients, the funding, the technology, and the applications – we are looking for the talent to help us make it happen.
+We have the clients, the funding, the technology, and the applications – we are looking for the talent to help us build on our success to-date.
 If you’re interested, get in touch: firstname.lastname@example.org